Britain Is Preparing For a ‘No Deal’ Brexit. Here’s What That Means

 What else might be affected?

-One in five businesses would consider relocating to Europe if Brexit negotiations deteriorate, according to a report released by Britain’s Institute of Directors on Friday, which called on the government to speed up its publication of ‘no deal’ guidance.
+One in five businesses would consider relocating to Europe if Brexit negotiations deteriorate, according to a report released by Britain’s Institute of Directors last August.

+And the value of the pound could drop further, too.
+The value of £1 slid from around $1.30 in March 2019 to a low of $1.20 in August 2019 as traders weighed up the increasing political risk of a “no deal” Brexit.
+It could slide further if no deal becomes a reality.

 What are the politics behind preparing for a ‘no deal’ Brexit?

-Theresa May hopes that by appearing to prepare for a no deal Brexit, European countries will be incentivized to give Britain a deal she can confidently present to the British parliament after October.
-As such, cabinet ministers have been undertaking diplomacy across Europe to convince foreign leaders to cut Britain some slack.
-“At the moment we are heading for no deal by accident,” Foreign Secretary Jeremy Hunt told his Austrian counterpart last week.
+Boris Johnson has publicly stated that Britain preparing for a no deal Brexit would incentivize the E.U. to give Britain a better deal.

-“She wants to give them the impression that the U.K. could walk away from an unsatisfactory deal and cope with the consequences,” says Bale.
-“Whether you think that’s a particularly convincing negotiating strategy depends on how prepared you think the U.K. actually is for that scenario.”
+“Whether you think that’s a particularly convincing negotiating strategy depends on how prepared you think the U.K. actually is for that scenario,” says Bale.